glyg/pelican_damcb/content/gathering_thoughts.md

 So at the beginning of May, I decided to reboot the project, and started working on [tyssue](https://github.com/CellModels/tyssue).
-As this post is already too long,  I'll discuss this on the next post.
+As this post is already too long,  I'll discuss this on the next one.